 The Academy Trust has been eligible to claim additional funding in the year from government support schemes in response to the Coronavirus outbreak.
 The funding received is shown above under "COVID-19 additional funding".

-The funding received (detailed below) for coronavirus exceptional support covers £258k of staff and FSM vouchers costs reclaimed.
-These costs are included in notes 7 and 9 below as appropriate, with the remaining £62k to be spent in 2021/22.
+The funding received for coronavirus exceptional support covers £96k of staff costs.
+These costs are included in notes 7 and 9 below as appropriate.